RezSat/tanaka/README.md

+See the demo here: [https://tanaka-eyxp.onrender.com](https://tanaka-eyxp.onrender.com)

+| Demo might be a little slower to respond and also due to this reason some things might not be work correctly, this is  because of the free-tier usage of render.com, however if setup locally everything will work just fine as showcased in demo videos.

-See the demo here: [https://tanaka-eyxp.onrender.com](https://tanaka-eyxp.onrender.com) **Note:** This is a hackathon project created for "Valentine Hacks by EduLearn".
+| **Note:** This is a hackathon project created for "Valentine Hacks by EduLearn".

 ## Table of Contents
 - [Inspiration](#inspiration)